VidMob rethinks video production in the pandemic era – TechCrunch

 “What we have seen here is the acceleration of the digital transformation of the enterprise,” he said.
 “Pretty much every client we have, every marketer we talk to is looking very seriously at how to move all their creative operations onto some sort of unifying software platform, so that they feel safe in the event that they continue to have to work in a remote environment, and to be more efficient with existing media.”

+One of those customers is gin brand Monkey 47, whose brand lead Jennifer Schwartz said in a statement, “We have worked multiple times with VidMob as they quickly and efficiently help a lean and nimble brand like ours get out our message to millions of consumers.”

-One of those clients is Citi, whose vice president of corporate communications Megan Corbett told me her team has been working with VidMob since last year.
+Another client is Citi, whose Chief Brand Officer Carla Hassan told me her team has been working with VidMob since last year.
 She said that as as a result of the pandemic, like many marketers, “We were required to really be flexible and adjust and scale programs quickly.”

 For example, in response to the #InItTogether hashtag, Citi used VidMob to create a series of inspirational videos showcasing the work of its employees — such as Mihir in the video above, who was 3D printing protective equipment for his communities.

-“As we thought about how we told the stories, we realized that your colleagues are some of the most important heroes that you have,” Corbett said.
+“As we thought about how we told the stories, we realized that your colleagues are some of the most important heroes that you have,” Hassan said.

 According to Citi, the videos have been viewed nearly 250,000 times since the campaign launched in early May, with 80% of that viewing on LinkedIn.

-Note: Update: This post has been updated to correctly identify the executive at Citi and to include a quote from Monkey 47.